Salt Typhoon attacks may have hit more US firms than previously thought

 The attack against US telecoms providers was first publicized in a joint statement by the Federal Bureau of Investigation (FBI) and the Cybersecurity & Infrastructure Security Agency (CISA) on October 25, 2024 - however, the WSJ report states the attack is believed to have started as far back as fall of 2023 - around the same time US National Security Advisor Jake Sullivan was briefing telecom and tech executives on the depth and breadth of Chinese penetration into US critical infrastructure.

-Salt Typhoon is now known to have successfully breached the networks of AT&T, Verizon, Lumen Technologies, and T-Mobile in the attack, but little is known about what data the China-affiliated group was able to access.
+Salt Typhoon is now known to have successfully breached the networks of AT&T and Verizon in the attack, but little is known about what data the China-affiliated group was able to access.

-Both Lumen and T-Mobile have said that they successfully stopped the group from accessing sensitive customer information, with Verizon confirming that the data of a limited number of high-profile individuals involved in politics was targeted in attacks.
+Both Lumen and T-Mobile were also targeted during the attack, but both companies have said that they successfully stopped attackers from accessing sensitive customer information.
+Verizon confirmed that the data of a limited number of high-profile individuals involved in politics was targeted in attacks.

 Salt Typhoon also gained access to a ‘lawful interception’ channel used by law enforcement agencies to perform court-ordered wiretaps for national security purposes, with China repeatedly denying any involvement in the attacks and accusing the US of spreading misinformation.
 China even went so far as to label Volt Typhoon - a similar group believed to be associated with Beijing - as a CIA asset set up to discredit the US’ rivals across the Pacific.